floweredscarf/su25/labs/lab12/index.md

 ## 2-3 Trees

 In a binary search tree, each tree node contains exactly one element.
 In a B-tree, instead of storing a single element per node, we will store *multiple* elements per node!
-A **2-3 tree** is a B-tree where a nodes can contain up to two elements.
+A **2-3 tree** is a B-tree where nodes can contain up to two elements.

-In a 2-3, tree each non-leaf node has either 2 or 3 children. **One invariant of B-trees is that any non-leaf node must have *one* more child than element**.
+In a 2-3 tree, each non-leaf node has either 2 or 3 children. **One invariant of B-trees is that any non-leaf node must have *one* more child than its number of elements**.
 That means that a node with 1 element must have
 2 children, and a node with 2 elements must have 3 children.

 {: .info}